- The Pike Place Market gum wall cleaning is expected to be finished Thursday

 Clad in rain gear, gloves and rubber boots, the workers are using industrial steam cleaners to shoot out a gallon of 260˚ water per minute.
 Gum and water are flowing out of the alley, where a collection system is catching gum and trash before the water flows into a storm drain.

-The gum will be weighed by the Pike Place Market Preservation & Development Authority before it's thrown out
+The gum will be weighed by the Pike Place Market Preservation & Development Authority before it's thrown out, according to the Seattle Times.

 "This is probably the weirdest job we've done," Cascadian Building Maintenance's Kelly Foster told the Seattle Times before the project started.